 Each tiny cake has a generous dollop of homemade peppermint buttercream for a fun and festive mini treat!

 You know the story where the shoemaker has little elves make his shoes for him while he sleeps?
 Well, I sort of wish I had those elves.

 Each year for the holidays, I set out to make gifts for my husband to deliver to his customers.
 While I certainly enjoy baking, it’s a bit daunting knowing that I have to make 1200 mini cupcakes.
-See, this is where my 24 pounds of butter comes in handy!!
+See, this is where the 24 pounds of butter currently stored in my freezer comes in handy!!

 Last weekend, I finished 400.
 Only a mere 800 to go!
 I’m not a neat baker, there was powdered sugar EVERYWHERE!!
-I smelled like a cupcake and I had buttercream caked in my hair.
+I smelled like a cupcake and I had buttercream caked in my hair and all over my clothes.
 But it was worth it.
 Happy customers make a happy husband!

 - 1 18.25lb box Devils food cake

 - 1 5.9 oz box instant chocolate pudding

 - 1 cup sour cream